prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 ![update.jpg](/images/update.jpg)

-* This challenge is now closed.
+* This first Go challenge is now closed.
 * There were 170 entries from 40 countries.
 * The winners will be declared on 28th March.
 2015.
 * The (#2) challenge by **Guillaume J. Charmes** is scheduled for 1st Apr.
 2015.